iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 }
 ```

-Now, in the base case, we'll have a substring for the particular choices we made.
+Now, in the base case, we'll have a subsequence for the particular choices we made.
 All we need to do is check if it's a palindrome and if so, check to see if it is longer than palindromes seen so far.
 We've also written a recursive function to check whether a string is a palindrome or not [here](#ispalindrome):

 ```cpp
 bool isPalindrome(string A, int i, int j){